ninosetien1804/HackathonQro2023/README.md

 To make predictions using the Convolutional Neural Network, follow these steps:

 1. **Installation**: Ensure that you have installed Python 3.10.12 or later, along with the required dependencies as explained in the [Installation](#installation) section.
-2. **Modifies**: To predict with the Convolutional Neural Network it is necessary to replace the code section:
+2. **Modifications**: To predict with the Convolutional Neural Network it is necessary to replace the code section:
    "# Ruta de la imagen que deseas predecir imagen_ruta = "Predecir/Bacteria/Prueba (4).jpg"  # Ajusta la ruta según la ubicación real" With the real path of the image location to use.
-3. **Displayed** The image used will be displayed with a header indicating the group of belonging (virus or bacteria).
+3. **Display** The image used will be displayed with a header indicating the group that it belongs to (virus or bacteria).
 ## Contributors
 - [Ninoska Setien](https://github.com/ninosetien1804)) -programmer
 - [Abigail Perrusquia](link_to_profile_2) - programmer
 - [Saul Troncoso] - Dataset
 - [Julio Cruz] - Dataset
 - [Cecilia González] -Dataset
-- - [Pablo Hernandez] - Dataset & programmer
+- [Pablo Hernandez] - Dataset & programmer

 ## Resources